HiltonRoscoe/CDFPrototype/mapping.md

     ]
 ```

-> Even if implementer wants to provide a single occurrence of an attribute, it must be wrapped in an array.
+> Even if implementer wants to provide a single occurrence of an attribute, if its upper cardinality is greater than one, it must be wrapped in an array.

 Example: